-Brisbane is one of Australia’s cheapest major cities for students to live in, and careful budgeting will help your money go further.
+Brisbane is considered one of Australia’s more affordable major cities for students to live in, and careful budgeting will help your money go further.

 You can find accommodation on or off campus.
 We can help you find somewhere to live that meets your requirements and budget.